Are you afraid to disagree with people in another language?

 It can be difficult.
 But, sometimes you need to say what you think.
 Maybe it’s a serious discussion.
 Maybe it’s an important topic.
 You want to disagree with the speaker.
 But, you also want to be polite and not upset anybody.

-Here are a few tips and phrases you can try:
+Here are a few tips you can try:

 Show you understand

 Before disagreeing, show the speaker you are listening to their opinion.
 Show that you understand how they feel.
 This will also encourage the speaker to listen to your opinion.
 Before disagreeing, try using phrases such as ‘I see your point, but…’ or ‘Yes, but….’

 Make your language more indirect

 Make your disagreement softer and less direct.
 This will make you seem less confrontational.
 It’s also good to do this when you don’t have a strong opinion on the topic.
 Try using phrases like ‘I wonder if…’ or ‘But don’t you think…?’

 Show respect to the speaker by making your disagreement polite.
 This will help keep the discussion non-personal and professional.
 Before disagreeing, try using phrases such as ‘I’m sorry but…’ or ‘I’m afraid….’

 Support your opinion with reasons.
 This will show the speaker you have thought about your opinion.
 Speakers will often respect you more for this (it will also show you not just trying to be difficult).
 Try using phrases such as ‘The reason is…’ or ‘This is because….’
 It’s also good to follow-up your reasons with examples.